 Non-metallic items other than composite, bonded, sandwich and glass items

+<<deleted>>

+Fracture control implementation for PFCI made of non-metallic material shall be subject to customer approval.

-Potential fracture critical items made of non-metallic material, other than those covered by clause 8.4 (composite, bonded and sandwich items) and clause 8.7 (glass), which are safe life, shall be treated as fracture critical items6.2.2.
+Potential fracture critical items made of non-metallic material, other than those covered by clause 8.4 (composite, bonded and sandwich items) and clause 8.7 (glass), which are safe life, are treated as fracture critical items, in conformance with 6.2.2.
 For example, ceramic, C/SiC, C/C.

-Fracture control implementation for PFCI made of non-metallic material shall be subject to customer approval.

-8.48.76.2.2An item shall not be accepted as a fail safe item unless it meets the following two conditions:
+An item shall not be accepted as a fail safe item unless it meets the following two conditions:

 It meets all the requirements for the fail safe approach described in clauses 6.2 and 6.3.